Saturday, May 31, 2025

 Yoga for Spiritual Companions: Beyond Poses and Toward Presence

-Yoga is not a fitness routine.
-It is a deep and expansive spiritual path rooted in Hindu philosophy and practice, with ties to other Indian traditions including Buddhism and Jainism.
-When accompanying seekers who draw from yoga—whether through heritage, personal practice, or embodied exploration—it’s vital to approach yoga not as a brand, but as a sacred, many-layered offering.
+Yoga is a deep and expansive spiritual path rooted in Hindu philosophy and practice, with ties to other Indian traditions including Buddhism and Jainism.
+When accompanying explorers who draw from yoga -- whether through heritage, personal practice, or embodied exploration -- it is vital to approach yoga not as a brand, but as a sacred, many-layered offering.

-As spiritual companions, we are called to meet seekers where they are—and many today find meaning in yoga as a source of healing, community, or divine connection.
+As spiritual companions, we are called to meet explorers where they are -- and many today find meaning in yoga as a source of healing, community, or divine connection.
 Whether a seeker approaches yoga as devotion, discipline, or embodied inquiry, we can deepen our presence by understanding its spiritual roots.

 The Many Paths of Yoga

-The word yoga means “union”—a joining or yoking of the self with the sacred.
-In Vedantic and Hindu traditions, there are multiple pathways to that union.
-Each offers tools for seekers with different temperaments, needs, or spiritual callings.
+In Vedantic and Hindu traditions, there are multiple pathways to union.
+Each offers tools for explorers with different temperaments, needs, or spiritual callings.
+These four are among the most widely recognized:

-• Karma Yoga – the yoga of selfless action: doing your duties and offering the results to the divine
+Karma Yoga -- the yoga of selfless action: doing one's duties and offering the results to the Divine.
+A seeker on this path may find the Sacred primarily through service, work, and ethical engagement in the world.

-• Raja Yoga – the yoga of disciplined meditation: using breath, posture, and focus to align body, mind, and spirit
+Raja Yoga -- the yoga of disciplined meditation: using breath, posture, and focused attention to align body, mind, and spirit.
+This is the path most closely associated with Patanjali's classical framework.

-• Jnana Yoga – the yoga of knowledge: a razor-edged path of philosophical inquiry and discernment
+Jnana Yoga -- the yoga of knowledge: a path of philosophical inquiry, discernment, and direct investigation into the nature of the self and reality.

 The Eightfold Path of Classical Yoga